Symmetry in complex unit gain graphs and their spectra: Spectral symmetry

 \subsection{Necessary sign-symmetry}

 Probably the first result that one learns about in a spectral graph theory course is the well-known theorem that a graph has a symmetric spectrum if and only if it is bipartite.
 We find a largely similar result in the context of gain graphs.
-Indeed, without too much effort, one may show that all $\Psi$ on $G$ are spectrally symmetric if and only if $G$ is bipartite. \begin{lemma} If $G$ is bipartite, then any $\Psi$ with $\Gamma(\Psi)\cong G$ is sign-symmetric, and thus spectrally symmetric. \end{lemma} \begin{proof} Let $-\Psi=(G,\psi')$, where $\psi'(uv)=-\psi(uv)$.
-If $G$ is bipartite then every cycle $C\in\mathcal{C}(G)$ satisfies $\phi'(C)=(-1)^{|C|}\phi(C)=\phi(C)$.
-By Theorem \ref{thm: reff switching}, we thus have $\Psi\sim -\Psi$, so $\Psi$ is indeed sign-symmetric. \end{proof}
+Indeed, without too much effort, one may show that all $\Psi$ on $G$ are spectrally symmetric if and only if $G$ is bipartite. \begin{lemma} If $G$ is bipartite, then any $\Psi$ with $\Gamma(\Psi)\cong G$ is sign-symmetric, and thus spectrally symmetric. \end{lemma}

 \begin{proposition} The graph $G$ requires symmetric gain-spectra if and only if $G$ is bipartite. \end{proposition} \begin{proof} Sufficiency follows from Lemma \ref{lemma: bipartite graph -> sym spec}.
 In order to see necessity, assume to the contrary that $G$ is not bipartite.
 Then $G$ is, itself, a gain graph (with the all-ones signature).
 Since $G$ is not bipartite, its adjacency spectrum is not symmetric, and the claim follows. \end{proof}